 Bait and Switch are Anti–competitive

-When any seller resorts to such tactic, it results in taking customers away from the honest retailers.
+When any seller resorts to such a tactic, it results in taking customers away from the honest retailers.
 Moreover, it may also result in honest retailers losing their loyal customers, as well as new customers not entering the store.

 Also, in many countries, such a selling tactic is legal if the seller mentions that the stock of the advertised product is limited.
 Or the retailer offers a rain check if the product sells out.
-Like first come first serve or first 100 customers and so on.
+Like first come, first serve or first 100 customers, and so on.

 Another way is that they keep one item in the store and tell customers that the product is out of stock.
 But, if someone investigates, they will get the item from the store saying that the salesperson made a mistake.

 Another way to carry this selling tactic is by placing the ad strategically.
 In very small print, the ad will carry the words “limited quantities available” or “till supplies last.”
 So, if any customer inquires or investigates, the seller will say that they revealed everything in the advertisement.

 Surprisingly, bait and switch selling is more common in the mortgage market than in retail.
 In a mortgage market, a company will advertise offering mortgages at very low rates.
 They do this even when knowing that very few customers would qualify for this rate.

 Auto seller uses a similar strategy in auto purchase financing.
 In this, they lure buyers with a promise of a 0% interest rate.
 But, very few buyers qualify for a 0% interest rate.